w3f/polkadot-wiki/docs/learn/learn-staking.md

 removing a validator from the active validator set by another validator, disqualifying them from the set of electable candidates in the next NPoS cycle.

-Chilling may be voluntary and validator-initiated, e.g. if there is a planned outage in the validator's surroundings or hosting provider, and the validator wants to exit to protect themselves against slashing.
-When voluntary, chilling will keep the validator active in the current session, but will move them to the inactive set in the next.
+Chilling can be validator-initiated, e.g. if there is a planned outage in the validator's surroundings or hosting provider, and the validator wants to exit to protect themselves against slashing.
+Chilling will keep the validator active in the current session, but will move them to the inactive set in the next.
 The validator will not lose their nominators.

-When used as part of a punishment (initiated externally), being chilled carries an implied penalty of being un-nominated.
-It also disables the validator for the remainder of the current era and removes the offending validator from the next election.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} allows some validators to be disabled, but if the number of disabled validators gets too large,
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will trigger a new validator election to get a full set.
-Disabled validators will need to resubmit their intention to validate and re-garner support from nominators.

 For more on chilling, see the "[How to Chill](../maintain/maintain-guides-how-to-chill.md)" page on this wiki.